louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 ### Drugs that may cause or exacerbate heart failure: a scientific statement from the American Heart Association [^dc980dbe].
 Circulation (2016).
 Medium credibility.

-Erectile dysfunction medications—phosphodiesterase type 5 inhibitors in HF: Prevalence of erectile dysfunction is high and nitrate interactions are contraindicated.
+Erectile dysfunction medications — phosphodiesterase type 5 inhibitors in HF: Prevalence of erectile dysfunction is high and nitrate interactions are contraindicated.
 At least 75% of men with HF reported erectile dysfunction, sildenafil, vardenafil, and tadalafil are selective cGMP-specific phosphodiesterase type 5 inhibitors, and these agents may increase the hypotensive effects of nitrates and are contraindicated with concomitant nitrates; similar caution applies with other phosphodiesterase inhibitors such as milrinone.

 ---